ArrayBolt3/kforge/README.md

 * There's finally an updated KForge appliance!
 Between a bunch of work and a problem with my Internet, I've not updated this in a while, but it's finally happened.
 Thanks for your patience!
 * There is a bug in KForgePlasmaSetup.sh - libkscreen must be built before kscreen can be built, however the code doesn't necessarily make this happen.
 Please use `./buildMod libkscreen` before attempting to use `./buildAll` to avoid this problem.
 * The screen locker is **not** disabled by default.
 Occasionally, the screen of the VM will lock.
 Sometimes during or after a kdesrc-build run, you will find that the screen can't be unlocked thereafter.
 To get around this, switch to a TTY using VirtualBox's virtual keyboard (or an similar feature of your virtualization software if not using VirtualBox), log in, and use loginctl to unlock the screen.
 Screen locking is planned to be disabled by default in a later release of KForge.
-* The buildMod script of KForgePlasmaSetup currently builds everything in Debug mode, not RelWithDebInfo mode, which may introduce bugs.
-This will be fixed in a future release.
-In the mean time, you should be able to change the cmake part of the script to include `-DCMAKE_BUILD_TYPE=RelWithDebInfo` to get around this problem.

 ## Getting KForge